Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Convergent Beam and Selected Area Electron Diffraction

-Electron diffraction experiments, employing two different illumination modi in the TEM, have been carried out to probe the symmetry of $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$.
-All experiments have been carried out at a FEI~Titan$3$~80-300~TEM, equipped with both probe and imaging aberration correction, at 300~kV acceleration voltage.
+Electron diffraction experiments, employing two different illumination modes in the TEM, parallel beam and convergent beam, have been conducted to probe the symmetry of $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ single crystals.
+All experiments have been carried out at a FEI~Titan$^3$~80-300~TEM, equipped with both probe and imaging aberration correction, at 300~kV acceleration voltage.